-This tells you the percent of patients who sustained a pressure ulcer.
+This tells you the percentage of residents that suffered from a pressure ulcer.
+Pressure ulcers are considered to be a barometer of the quality of nursing care at a nursing home.
 Pressure ulcers, also referred to as bed sores, are routinely caused by residents staying in one position for too long.
-Better nursing protocols can reduce the number of pressure ulcers sustained by residents in a nursing home.

 Minimizes Serious Falls

 In Granite Rehabilitation and Wellness, 3.9% of Patients had Serious Falls

 This tells you the percentage of patients that suffered from a major fall.
 Falls resulting in major injuries are considered by many experts to be an indicator of the quality of nursing care at a nursing home.
 Major falls are often caused by poor nursing care.